MAXBURAOT/SmartSteamEmu/README.md

 # SmartSteamEmu
-SSELauncher Comfy Edition 2018 -By LoodBot
+SSELauncher Comfy Edition 2018

 By: syahmixp
+By: LoodBot

 Based on decompiled source of SSELauncher contained in SmartSteamEmu 1.4.3 release, slightly cleaned up but mostly untouched.